-Gynaecomastia surgery, also known as a male breast reduction, is a surgical procedure to remove excessive enlargement of male breast tissue in one or both breasts.
+Gynaecomastia surgery, also known as a male breast reduction, is a surgical procedure our Specialist Plastic Surgeons perform in Perth to remove excessive enlargement of male breast tissue in one or both breasts.

 This procedure is performed for medical/functional reasons and therefore attracts a rebate from Medicare.

 What factors may influence the decision to have gynaecomastia surgery?

 Gynaecomastia is common in men of any age, and can cause emotional and physical discomfort, as well as affecting self-confidence.
 Gynaecomastia may develop due to: